 According to one potential mate, Robert James, after telling McArthur that he’d been warned to not get involved with him, McArthur screamed: “Fucking faggots telling stories about me! you’re just like the rest of them!
 You think I’m crazy!”

 By 2011, McArthur had joined Facebook and proudly displayed his pictures of parties, vacations, birthday dinners and concerts.
-Younger men of South Asian or Middle Eastern descent frequently appeared in his pictures.
-Now off of probation, he was able to return to the gay village, becoming a regular at the bars.
-He was living in a 19th floor apartment at Leaside Towers in Thorncliffe Park, a neighbourhood mainly populated by immigrants, and within walking distance of the gay village.
+Younger men, of South Asian or Middle Eastern descent, frequently appeared in his pictures.
+Now off of probation, McArthur was able to return to the gay village, becoming a regular at the bars.
+He was living in a 19th-floor apartment at Leaside Towers in Thorncliffe Park, a neighbourhood mainly populated by immigrants and within walking distance of the gay village.